Seansa96/Liberation-of-undermine/Liberation of Undermine.md

 * Territorial Bombshells are the HIGHEST PRIORITY THING ON THE MAP.
 ALL DAMAGE SHOULD BE FOCUSED ON THEM WHENEVER THEY ARE UP.
 Take extreme care not to accidentally roll into these.
 Tanks should drag boss over to them for cleave and Dks should grip them in once they're sub 75%.
 * Tank ball should just generally be used to pick up adds and roll into boss as soon as possible, then go back to picking up adds.
 # Sprocketmonger Lockenstock - Boss 5 (BOSS SEEMS VERY UNFINISHED, LIKELY TO CHANGE)
-* Main mechanic is **Goblin Weaponry**.
-There are four different types of weapons (somewhat like Siegecrafter) you can get.
+* Main mechanic is **Activate Inventions** There are three different types of weapons (somewhat like Siegecrafter) you can get.
 NOT KNOWN IF YOU HAVE ANY CHOICE OVER WHAT WEAPONS, OR IF IT IS RANDOM.
 SEEMS JUST RANDOM BASED ON OTHER MECHANICS.
 DON'T KNOW IF YOU HAVE TO KILL THEM EITHER, OR IF THEY'RE JUST ENTITIES THAT DO THEIR MECHANICS THEN LEAVE.
 ALSO UNKNOWN IF IT SPAWNS MULTIPLE OF THESE WEAPONS OR NOT.

 Weapon Types:
-* **Rocket Cannon** - Spawns swirlies to dodge every second for 4 seconds
+* **Rocket Barrage** - Spawns swirlies to dodge every 2 seconds for 4 seconds
-* **Fire Turret** - Fires a laser beam that deals lethal damage to anything hit.
+* **Blazing Beam** - Fires a laser beam that deals lethal damage to anything hit.
 Unknown if it's a random location and stationary or if it tracks a player, or if it just moves.
 * **Mega Magnet** - Pulls its target towards it.
 Anything that touches it gets stunned.
-Doesn't say if they take damage, but I imagine it's probably near lethal if you touch it as well.
+Doesn't say if they take damage.
+Currently doesn't do damage.
+We'll see from testing.

-* **Firecracker Trap** - Spawns traps that root anything that runs over them, dealing pretty low damage (probably gonna change).
-* Other main mechanic (Heroic and up) is **Product Deployment**.
-These spawns mines all over that explode on contact with players or **Goblin Weaponry**.
+ Other main mechanic (Heroic and up) is **Foot Blasters**.
+These spawns mines all over that explode on contact with players, Inventions, or **any floor currently charged by Wire Transfer**.
 Triggering a mine does raid damage, but also puts out a debuff increases damage taken from **Unstable Explosion** (the spell that actually does the raid damage) for 2 seconds.
 Obviously, you want these staggered.
-The player that triggers each mine gets a debuff preventing them from triggering another (well, a 1000% dmg taken increase from triggering) for ? seconds.
+The player that triggers each mine gets a debuff preventing them from triggering another (well, a 1000% dmg taken increase from triggering) for 2 mins.

+You'll want to prioritize the **Foot Blasters** that are closest to **Wire Transfer tiles**, or could be where Inventions spawn.

+**P2**

 At 100 energy, he'll do **Beta Launch**, empowering a weapon type and knocking people away.
 He'll do AoE dmg and a heal absorb on everyone.
 He'll also do a swirlie rain.
 Getting hit disorients you...cringe.

-Empowered Weapons
+Every time he does this he also gets 15% dmg for the rest of the encounter.
+Not known if that weapon type is empowered for the rest of the fight or just during this stage.

+**Empowered Weapons**
-* **Void Laser** - Same thing basically as other laser.
+* **Jumbo Void Beam** - Same thing basically as other laser.
-* **Void Cannon** - Same thing as Rocket Cannon, except it also deals damage to everyone when the projectiles land.
+* **Void Barrage** - Same thing as Rocket Cannon, except it also leaves something called a **Voidsplash** behind.
+Touching this does a small amount of dmg to everyone.
+* ***Doesn't seem to have an empowered version of the magnet***

 OTHER MECHANICS